-No Pedals!?
-Teaching Your Kid to Ride a Bike the Modern Way
+What, No Pedals!?
+How To Teach Your Kid to Ride a Bike the Modern Way

-Learning to ride a bike is pretty different today than it was even a couple of decades ago.
-Back then, it was just-add-training-wheels and go; today, there’s a much wider range of options for kids’ bikes (including many with no pedals at all).
-So it’s no wonder that parents may feel overwhelmed when it comes to putting their kiddo on two wheels for the first time.
+So it’s no wonder that parents may feel overwhelmed when it comes to putting their child on two wheels for the first time.
 Fear not!
 We spoke to cycling experts at two children’s bike makers (Islabikes in Portland, Oregon, and Spawn Cycles in British Columbia) to get the 411 on how to make one of life’s great milestones the best it can be.

 How Do Kids Ride a Bike without Training Wheels?